ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 And now all types under the `Types::` space are strict and coercible.
 We shouldn't worry about from which group to take a type specifying an attribute.

 #### 4. Ruby debugging is a pain.
-Can you recommend something to reduce time spending on that?
+Can you recommend something to reduce the time spending on that?

 Of course, I can.
 Use **dry-struct**!
 Seriously, having strictly defined structures in the code, makes it much more readable.
-Which type is used and where becomes clear almost immediately after first trace of the code.
-If the signature of the methods receiving these structures is documented we get almost statically typed language out of box.
+Which type is used and where becomes clear almost immediately after the first trace of the code.
+If the signature of the methods receiving these structures is documented we get almost statically typed language out of the box.
 So we benefit from both worlds: dynamic and static.

 Example of methods signature documentation: